Rakeela/dragora-notes/notes-on-tolerogenic-dendritic-cells.md

   Silver lining, the anergizing-predominant immunoresponse model supports my conjecture that inappropriate autoimmune activation scenarios are based on thermodynamically improbable interactions, which in turn is a favorable indicator for the potential to rejuvenate the immune system.

+  Hm.
+If there's a way to cloak a cell-eater like a dendritic cell from the immune system, what stopped nature from weaponizing that potential before I ever thought of it?
+There are bacteria whose evolutionary priorities would favor such a development, save possibly if it were hyper-competent enough to kill the host every time, which potentiality is not favorable for bacterial evolution.

 ---
 Back to [[authors-nonfiction]]